Hilda and the Mountain King: Plot

 Later, Trylla shows Hilda the ruins of the castle of the Mountain King, a giant troll who tried to rally the trolls into attacking Trolberg, but was defeated.
 Hilda doubles down on helping Trundle after Trylla tells her that the changeling spell cannot be undone.
 She uses pillows, stolen from a troll's treasure collection, to silence and remove the bells.
 Elsewhere, Johanna and Alfur find the entrance to the Stone Forest, but the trolls close it before they can enter.
 The two are then attacked by a group of aggressive trolls and narrowly escape.

 The following morning, Johanna begrudgingly seeks Erik Ahlberg's help as a last resort.
 Frustrated by being unable to help Hilda, Frida suggests that she and David sneak out of the city so she can try magically communicating with a troll like she did with the mother Kraken in season 2.
 Meanwhile, Trundle sends Hilda on her final errand: to bring him a large red orb, hidden in the ruins of the castle among the hoard of the Mountain King.
-When Hilda touches it, she is thrown into a strange vision in which a giant creature resembling her mom looms over the walls of Trolberg.
+When Hilda touches it, she is thrown into a strange vision in which a giant creature resembling her mother looms over the walls of Trolberg.
 Hilda is then whisked back into reality, and she attempts to bring the red orb back to Trundle, only to be attacked by a giant bearded troll.

 Outside, Ahlberg, Johanna, Baba, Alfur, and Tontu arrive at the entrance to the Stone Forest.
 Just as Baba opens the entrance, Hilda rushes out, chased by the bearded troll.
 A fight ensues, ending with Ahlberg being knocked unconscious and Hilda causing the troll to accidentally crush Johanna's car and fall into a ravine.
-Hilda and her mom are reunited and they bring the orb to Trundle's cave.
+Hilda and her mother are reunited and they bring the orb to Trundle's cave.
 Trylla, having followed them, appears and is reunited with Baba, reversing the changeling spell, and making Hilda human again, and Baba a troll again.
 Suddenly, Trundle bursts from his prison, unveiling the orb to be his eye.
 With his sight now restored, it is revealed that he is the Mountain King, and he incites the trolls to storm Trolberg.